mikeycao/state-level-indicators-for-panel-analysis/README.md

 ## A. Composition of the Poverty Index

 The Poverty Index consists of (1) low educational attainment, operationalized by the population of those at least 25 years old with less than a high school education (decimal %), (2) the Black resident population (decimal %), (3) state residents (as individuals) that are 138% at or below the federal poverty threshold (decimal %), (4) TANF caseloads (per 1000 state residents), and (5) GINI coefficients.
-All data extend between the years 2002 to 2018 for total national estimates and for all 50 U.S. states, although in our raw data files, we include data for 2000 and 2001 as well.
+All data extend between the years 2002 to 2018 for total national estimates and for all 50 U.S. states, although in the raw data files, data for 2000 and 2001 is included as well.

-A1.
-For measure 1, we used the following sources: U.S. Department of Commerce, Census Bureau: Census Briefs, Educational Attainment; and American Community Survey (ACS) 1-Year data accessed through the Integrated Public Use Microdata Series (IPUMS).
+**A1.** For measure 1, the following sources were used: U.S. Department of Commerce, Census Bureau: Census Briefs, Educational Attainment; and American Community Survey (ACS) 1-Year data accessed through the Integrated Public Use Microdata Series (IPUMS).

-A2.
-For measure 2, we used the following sources: Statistical Abstracts of the U.S.
+**A2.** For measure 2, the following sources were used: Statistical Abstracts of the U.S.

-_Notes_: For select years, we had to manually calculate percentages by dividing the total count of the Black resident population over the total state resident population for that year --- data was taken from Statistical Abstracts of the U.S. Estimates are for residents identified as non-Hispanic Black.
-For 2001, we could not find racial demographic data from Statistical Abstracts and instead pulled the data from the Current Population Survey (CPS).
+_Notes_: For select years, percentages had to be manually calculated by dividing the total count of the Black resident population over the total state resident population for that year --- data was taken from Statistical Abstracts of the U.S. Estimates are for residents identified as non-Hispanic Black.
+For 2001, racial demographic data from Statistical Abstracts could not be found, and data was instead pulledfrom the Current Population Survey (CPS).

-A3.
-For measure 3, we used the following sources: U.S. Census and single-year ACS data accessed via IPUMS.
+**A3.** For measure 3, the following sources were used: U.S. Census and single-year ACS data accessed via IPUMS.

 _Notes_: The federal poverty threshold was drawn at and below 138%, which is the point individuals may still qualify for Medicaid.

-A4.
-For measure 4, we used the following sources: U.S. Department of Health and Human Services; Office of Family Assistance TANF caseload data; single-year U.S. Census/ACS data accessed via IPUMS.
+**A4.** For measure 4, the following sources were used: U.S. Department of Health and Human Services; Office of Family Assistance TANF caseload data; single-year U.S. Census/ACS data accessed via IPUMS.

 _Notes_: Caseload data was drawn from calendar year averages of the total number of recipients of TANF.
 Rates were calculated by taking recipient totals and dividing them over total resident population numbers from Census estimates.

-A5.
-For measure 5, we used the following sources: State Health Access Data Assistance Center (SHADAC) accessing data through the ACS for single-years 2006 to 2018; 2000 to 2005 single-year data was copied from Hisnanick and Rogers (2007) of the U.S. Census Bureau analyzing ACS data (see: https://www.census.gov/content/dam/Census/library/working-papers/2007/demo/ACS-inequality-report-2000-2005_v2.pdf).
+**A5.** For measure 5, the following sources were used: State Health Access Data Assistance Center (SHADAC) accessing data through the ACS for single-years 2006 to 2018; 2000 to 2005 single-year data was copied from Hisnanick and Rogers (2007) of the U.S. Census Bureau analyzing ACS data (see: https://www.census.gov/content/dam/Census/library/working-papers/2007/demo/ACS-inequality-report-2000-2005_v2.pdf).

 _Notes_: 0 means perfect income equality; 1 means perfect income inequality; GINIs from 2000 to 2005 were rounded to two decimal places.